js1972/PI_GetSessionKeyMapping/README.md

 ### Contributions
-Please ensure that any code changes or additional temnplate pattern implementations are covered by unit tests.
+Please ensure that any code changes or additional template pattern implementations are covered by unit tests.
 This project uses JUnit and Mockito.